bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.8 =
+* Dev - Add hooks to give control over WC cart item restored (when bound to a booking)

 = 1.5.7 - 2018/08/27 =
 * Fix - Remove mbstring (PHP extension) dependency (use regex to check UTF8 if mbstring is not available)
 * Fix - Wrong URL in WC Guest Checkout notice